versatica/mediasoup/doc/Building.md

 Runs a container of the Docker image created with `fuzzer-docker-build` and executes `worker/out/mediasoup-worker-fuzzer` binary.

-Some environment variables than `fuzzer-exec` are supported.
+Some environment variables than `fuzzer-run` are supported.
 However:

 * `FUZZER_CORPUS_DIRS` must be relative to the `worker` directory.